system76/tech-docs/src/models/thelio-astra-a1-n1/ubuntu-20.04.md

 ## System76 Driver installation:

 1. Ensure that DMI information is properly set at this point.
 If not, set it and reboot.
+    - If you are reinstalling your OS and have not re-flashed your firmware from a non-System76 source, then the DMI information should already be set correctly.
 2. Add the System76 PPA with the following command:
     ```
     sudo add-apt-repository ppa:system76-dev/stable